In today’s world of social media domination emojis have changed the way we communicate and express ourselves.

 Interestingly, the social networking site Twitter decided in 2014 to put their emojis out there as open source images.
 That means you can access and use the emojis in their “Twemoji” library without restriction by simply including the licensing information.

 When in Doubt, Talk to an Intellectual Property Attorney

-In 2018,.
+In 2018, Apple began cracking down on the way its emoji designs were being used in third-party apps.
 As emojis continue to grow in popularity it’s likely that Apple, Samsung, Facebook and other tech giants will continue to assert their copyrights and go after unauthorized users.
 If you don’t want to wind up on the other side of a copyright infringement suit, we’d advise you to talk to an intellectual property attorney before you use an emoji for any commercial purpose.
 Even if you decide to design your own emojis, have your attorney look over your art to ensure that it’s not significantly similar to what’s already out there so that you are not exposed to trouble down the road.